samueljohn/Homebrew-formula-syntax/README.md

 Homebrew (http://brew.sh) formulae support inlined diffs after an __END__ keyword.
-Now, this Syntax desccription you see here, named "Homebrew Formula.tmLanguage", merges `source.ruby` with `source.diff` and if you have a decent color theme, it will highlight changes in the diff and the __END__ as a keyword.
+Now, this Syntax desccription you see here, named "Homebrew Formula.tmLanguage", merges `source.ruby` with `source.diff` and if you have a [decent color theme](https://github.com/samueljohn/decent) that knows how to highlight diffs, it will make Homebrew formulae more beautiful.

 Ruby (.rb) files beginning with `require 'formula'` are automatically detected.